-The wrong outfit can ruin your entire day, and no one knows that fact better than a baby – you run the risk of not noticing a stain that didn’t quite come out in the wash as you’re running out the door, but Baby risks not being able to tell the person dressing him that that one sweater is just a little bit too warm for his sense of temperature on this sunny day.
+The wrong outfit can ruin your entire day, and no one knows that fact better than a baby – you run the risk of not noticing a stain that didn’t quite come out in the wash as you’re running out the door, but Baby risks not being able to tell the person dressing her that that one sweater is just a little bit too warm for her sense of temperature on this sunny day.

 Clothes to beat the heat

 Baby, though, doesn’t have that option, which is why a breathable cotton sun hat, preferably with an adorably big, floppy brim, is your friend in these situations.
 It’s also a great excuse for a photo-op – who doesn’t love pictures of a tiny baby in a giant sun hat?
 If Baby isn’t the hat-wearing type, sometimes a shade on a stroller or carrier, maybe with a light blanket draped across the front, will work as well.
-This means your little one won’t have the option of getting out of the stroller or carrier to explore, though, so really, if you can convince him to give hats a chance, they’re probably the way to go.
+This means your little one won’t have the option of getting out of the stroller or carrier to explore, though, so really, if you can convince her to give hats a chance, they’re probably the way to go.

 Working from the top down, you can follow similar rules – light fabrics covering as much skin as possible, even in the heat.
 Since Baby will be wearing so much fabric, it’s especially important that the fabric is light and breathable, and doesn’t trap heat.
 Light colors, thin woven fabrics instead of knits, and 100% cotton are all great ways to go when picking out long sleeves, long pants, and socks to cover tiny toes on a hot summer day.